chauntelkellar/tf-sec-ops/README.md

 # tf-sec-ops
-I utilize this sample code to setting up continuous security for a Terraform codebase via Github Actions and checkov.
+I utilized this sample code to setting up continuous security for a Terraform codebase via Github Actions and checkov.